Plant identification and monitoring +

 Photos of cultivated wildflower seedlings (cultivated garden plant seedlings too) available at the seed site

-Problem pairs solved Hereford plant recorder and Herefordshire Meadows plant trainer Stuart Hedley has generously shared his working herbarium sheets.
+Problem pairs solved Hereford plant recorder and Herefordshire Meadows plant ID trainer Stuart Hedley has generously shared his working herbarium sheets.
 These include many problem pairs of plants that seem hard to distinguish at first glance.
 But with a lens and an eye for the detail it’s possible to master identification using these sheets.

 They are for Herefordshire Meadows’ members to use in the field and not intended for wider circulation.